Harmonic fields and the mechanical response of a cellular monolayer to ablation: Model and methods

-Using (\ref{eq:vmvan}), planar monolayers were simulated using an existing computational implementation of the vertex model \cite{Revell_VertexModel_jl_2022}.
+Using (\ref{eq:vmvan}), planar monolayers were simulated using an existing computational implementation of the vertex model \cite{Revell_VertexModel_jl_2026}.
 We use $\Gamma=0.2$ and $\tilde{L}_0=0.75$ throughout, ensuring that monolayers remain rigid.
-Isolated disordered monolayers were grown using a random division algorithm, imposing zero stress at the monolayer periphery and allowing T1 transitions.
+Isolated disordered monolayers were grown using a random division algorithm, imposing a prescribed isotropic stress at the monolayer periphery and allowing T1 transitions.
+This approach captures prestress within the monolayer that is generated by the growth process \cite{tahaei2025}.
 After the required number of cells had been created, the system was allowed to relax to equilibrium, resulting in a configuration in which the forces acting on each vertex associated with the three neighbouring cells (the right-hand-side of (\ref{eq:vmvan})) were in equilibrium.
-The associated force vectors, after rotating by $\pi/2$ (i.e. the normals to the closed triangle of force vectors around each vertex), form a closed network that matches (topologically) the network $\mathcal{N}^\Diamond$ (Fig.~\ref{fig:schematic}c) obtained by connecting adjacent edge centroids \cite{jensen2020}, although the graph typically is not planar.
+The associated force vectors, after rotating by $\pi/2$ (i.e. the normals to the closed triangle of force vectors around each vertex), form a closed network that matches (topologically) the network $\mathcal{N}^\Diamond$ obtained by connecting adjacent edge centroids \cite{jensen2020}, although the graph typically is not planar (Fig.~\ref{fig:Figure4ForceNetwork}).
 Nevertheless, the vertices of this rotated-force network, $\mathbf{h}_j$ ($j=1,\dots,N_e$), provide an interpretable vector field defined on edges and links that is suitable for Helmholtz--Hodge decomposition \cite{jensen2022}.
+(The field $\mathbf{h}_j$ can be described as a potential, because the differencing operator $-\sum_j B_{ij}A_{jk}\mathbf{h}_j$ recovers a rotated force, just as it creates edges of $N^\Diamond$ from edge centroids via (\ref{eq:sik}).)
+The monolayers analysed below are all subject to zero peripheral stress.
 The scalar potentials of $\mathsfbf{h}=\sum_j \mathbf{h}_j \mathsf{q}_j$ for a simply-connected monolayer are analogues of the Airy and Mindlin stress functions of planar elasticity, with the latter function indicating the existence of couple stresses at vertices.

 The stress over cell $i$ can be written \cite{jensen2022}

 where the outer product creates a tensor from vectors in $\Gamma(T\mathcal{M}_\mathcal{E})$.
 (We do not seek here to formulate (\ref{eq:vmvan}) or (\ref{eq:cellstress}) using exterior calculus, but see \cite{kanso2007} and \cite{rashad2023} for treatment of stress.)
 For a monolayer under zero external load, $\sum_i A_i\boldsymbol{\sigma}_i=\mathbf{0}$; correspondingly, $\mathbf{h}_j$ can be set to $\mathbf{0}$ along peripheral edges \cite{jensen2022}.
 Given (\ref{eq:cellstress}), the deviatoric cell stress $\boldsymbol{\sigma}_i^D=\boldsymbol{\sigma}_i-\tfrac{1}{2}\mathrm{tr}(\boldsymbol{\sigma}_i)\mathsf{I}$, satisfying $\mathrm{tr}(\boldsymbol{\sigma}_i^D)=0$, is decomposed as $\boldsymbol{\sigma}_i^{Ds}=\tfrac{1}{2}(\boldsymbol{\sigma}_i^D+\boldsymbol{\sigma}_i^{D\top})$ and $\boldsymbol{\sigma}_i^{Da}=\tfrac{1}{2}(\boldsymbol{\sigma}_i^D-\boldsymbol{\sigma}_i^{D\top})$ so that $\boldsymbol{\sigma}_i^{D}=\boldsymbol{\sigma}_i^{Ds}+\boldsymbol{\sigma}_i^{Da}$.
 The shear stress is defined as